Last Updated: Jul 09, 2024 Value Broking 4 Mins 2.5K

 Upward and Downward Pattern

 Traders often seek upward and downward trends, which are prevalent in most share market patterns.
-The appearance of a Sushi Pattern during a downturn, as previously said, indicates the probability of a trend reversal.
+As previously said, the appearance of a Sushi Pattern during a downturn indicates the probability of a trend reversal.
 It alerts traders to the possibility of buying stocks or other assets or exiting a short position.
 When the sushi roll pattern appears during an upswing, it signals traders to liquidate long positions or enter a temporary position.

 Identifying the Pattern